KapilKVerma/avertro_coding_excercise/README.md

 Coding Exercise Description

-The challenge of this exercise is to create a web application to create 'Strategic Business Objectives' using reactjs framework and necessary libraries.
+The challenge of this exercise is to create a web application to create 'Strategic Business Objectives' using reactjs framework and necessary libraries/packages.

 Requirements: